Don’t start without an effective training program

 - Maintain full control of the weight at all times.
 Do not swing the weight because momentum will take over, your target muscle(s) will cease to be the focus, and you will endanger your joints.

 - Visualize the contraction and relaxation of your target muscle.
-This will reinforce the mind–body connection, giving you more control of your body and the way it moves.
+This will reinforce the mind–body connection, which will give you more control of your body.
+It’s also believed to produce better gym results.

 - Watch experienced gym-goers, and don’t be afraid to ask for advice.